MoreiraLAB/GPCR-A17-MAAP/README.md

 python join_features.py
 ```

- 4) **``` drug_val_dev.py```** - Script for the development of the drug validation dataset, and creation of the X and y datasets for the remaining and drug validation datasets.
+ 4) **``` drug_val_dev.py```** - Script for the development of the independent ligand validation dataset, and creation of the X and y datasets for the remaining and the independent ligand validation datasets.
 The output can be found in ./features/splits/ folder.

 ```bash
 python drug_val_dev.py
 ```

- 5) **``` xgb_5init_feature_import.py```** - Script to train, test, and validate the Extreme Gradient Boosting (XGBoost) base model on the training, testing, and drug validation datasets (drugs never seen).
+ 5) **``` xgb_5init_feature_import.py```** - Script to train, test, and validate the Extreme Gradient Boosting (XGBoost) base model on the training, testing, and the independent ligand validation datasets (ligands never seen).
 The trained model can be found in ./models/ folder.
 The hyperparameters optimised with Optuna can be found in ./best_hyperparameters/ folder.
 Metrics with standard deviation and feature importance plots will be displayed.

 ```bash
 python xgb_5init_feature_import.py
 ```

-6) **``` rf_5init_feature_import.py```** - Script to train, test, and validate the Random Forest (RF) base model on the training, testing, and drug validation datasets (drugs never seen).
+6) **``` rf_5init_feature_import.py```** - Script to train, test, and validate the Random Forest (RF) base model on the training, testing, and the independent ligand validation datasets (ligands never seen).
 The trained model can be found in ./models/ folder.
 The hyperparameters optimised with Optuna can be found in ./best_hyperparameters/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python rf_5init_feature_import.py
 ```

-7) **``` gbm_5init_feature_import.py```** - Script to train, test and validate the Light Gradient Boosting Machine (LightGBM) base model on the training, testing and drug validation dataset (drugs never seen).
+7) **``` gbm_5init_feature_import.py```** - Script to train, test and validate the Light Gradient Boosting Machine (LightGBM) base model on the training, testing and the independent ligand validation dataset (ligands never seen).
 The trained model can be found in ./models/ folder.
 The hyperparameters optimised with Optuna can be found in ./best_hyperparameters/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python gbm_5init_feature_import.py
 ```

-8) **``` gpcr_a17_maap.py```** - Script to train, test, and validate the GPCR-A17 MAAP metamodel on the training, testing, and drug validation datasets (drugs never seen).
+8) **``` gpcr_a17_maap.py```** - Script to train, test, and validate the GPCR-A17 MAAP metamodel on the training, testing, and the independent ligand validation datasets (ligands never seen).
 The trained model can be found in ./models/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python gpcr_a17_maap.py